 A specially trained technician will attach the Holter monitor and instruct you how to record your symptoms while wearing it.

 - The technician first attaches the electrodes to your chest.
-If you have a hairy chest, he or she may shave some hair off to attach the electrodes firmly.
+If you have a hairy chest, you may have to have some of the hair shaved off to attach the electrodes firmly.

 - Once the electrodes are in place, the technician helps you put the Holter monitor on and explains how to take care of it.

-- Do your usual activities while you wear the monitor with these exceptions:
+- You can do your usual activities while you’re wearing the monitor with these exceptions:

 - Stay away from high-voltage areas, metal detectors or large magnets.

 - The technician will show you how to keep a diary of your activities and symptoms during the test.
-It’s important to keep an accurate diary.
 If you feel symptoms such as chest pain, shortness of breath, uneven heartbeats or dizziness, note in your diary the time of day they began and what you were doing.
 Your diary will be compared to the changes in your ECG recorded by the Holter monitor.

-After the test period, return the monitor to the technician.
-He or she will process the record of your heart activity and prepare a report for your doctor.
+After the test period, return the monitor to the technician who will then process the record of your heart activity and prepare a report for your health care professional.
 This will include the notes in your diary.
-You should get the results of the test in one or two weeks.
+You should get the results of the test in one to two weeks.